Caffeine in Americano vs Coffee: Which One Has More?

 Does roast level affect how much caffeine is in an Americano?

 Minimally.
 Lighter roasts retain slightly more caffeine than dark roasts, but the difference is small.
-The number of espresso shots has a far greater impact on total caffeine.
+The number of espresso shots has a far greater impact on total caffeine than roast level does.

 Final Takeaway

-When it comes to caffeine in Americano vs drip coffee, the honest answer is: they’re closer than most people think, and the variables matter more than the drink name.
-A double-shot Americano and a standard cup of drip coffee are roughly in the same caffeine neighborhood — but your brewing method, shot count, roast, and bean type all shift the numbers.
+When it comes to caffeine in Americano vs coffee, the honest answer is that they’re closer than most people expect — and the variables matter more than the drink name.
+A double-shot Americano and a standard cup of drip coffee are roughly in the same neighborhood, but brewing method, shot count, roast, and bean type all shift the numbers.

 If you want predictability, an Americano gives you that — you know exactly how many shots went in.
-If you want volume and flexibility, drip coffee is the practical choice.
+If you want volume and flexibility, drip is the practical choice.
 Either way, you’re not giving up much caffeine by choosing one over the other.
+If you’re deciding between espresso drinks next, keep going with Americano vs. Latte.